 You Can’t Ignore Sustainable And Responsible Adventure Travel Tourism

-The difference between the two is that the onus is on individual and companies through responsible tourism, whereas with sustainable tourism, the responsibility falls on governments.
+The difference between the two is that the onus is on individuals and companies through responsible tourism, whereas with sustainable tourism, the responsibility falls on governments.

 In the report, When We Travel Again: (Responsible Tourism After COVID-19), they state, “About 2.4% of Millennials answered that they would rather avoid traveling for a long-term period in order to preserve the positive effects that human isolation was giving the environment.”
 Further, 60.99% of millennials surveyed said they’d rather explore natural areas instead of traveling to big cities.